api3dao/vitepress-docs/docs/explore/dao-members/rewards.md

   remain staked.

 _To summarize reward withdrawal:_ you will not be able to withdraw your rewards for a year.
-Since rewards get paid out every week, you can think of this as a rolling unlock (the rewards you receive this week will get unlocked 1 year later, the rewards you will receive next week will get unlocked 1 year 1 week later, etc.) This 1 year-lock is the secret sauce to good decentralized
+Since rewards get minted every week, you can think of this as a rolling unlock (the rewards you receive this week will get unlocked 1 year later, the rewards you will receive next week will get unlocked 1 year 1 week later, etc.) This 1 year-lock is the secret sauce to good decentralized